CZagrobelny/new_sanctuary_asylum/README.md

 ## Contributing
 1. Add a comment on your chosen Github issue to let other contributors know that you have 'claimed' it.
+2. Fork the repo and download a clone of the forked repo: https://guides.github.com/activities/forking/
-2. Create a feature branch off master.
+3. Create a feature branch off master.
-3. Complete feature with tests!
+4. Complete feature with tests!
-4. Check CircleCI to make sure tests are passing.
+5. Check CircleCI to make sure tests are passing.
-5. Make a pull request and tag CZagrobelny to review.
+6. Make a pull request and tag CZagrobelny to review.
-6. CZagrobelny will leave feedback and merge into master upon approval of the pull request.
+7. CZagrobelny will leave feedback and merge into master upon approval of the pull request.

 ## Code of Conduct
 [Here](CODE_OF_CONDUCT.md)